igorfyago/Coursera-Spec-Java--OOP-DataStructures/README.md

 ## SKILLS YOU WILL GAIN:

-- Data Structure,
+- Data Structure
-- Problem Solving,
+- Problem Solving
-- Java Programming,
+- Java Programming
 - Object-Oriented Programming (OOP)

 ## About this Specialization